d-istratii/Software-Design/docs/assignment3.md

 # Implementation

-Authors: Daniel Istratii, Radu Florea
+Authors: D. Istratii, R. Florea

 Moving from the designing/modelling phase to the actual implementation was by following what classes, objects, state machines, and sequence diagrams we initially had in mind, additionally with all the attributes and operations with their specific data type, value, and functionality.
 However, in some cases, our implementation did not know according to our initial design, and therefore some parts had to be rethought and implemented again.
 For instance, we had encountered several problems while extracting data from the Internet using the Football API.
 We would like to mention that the API we used is the following one: https://www.football-data.org/, and our Application will work only with a valid subscription for this Football API, for the moment the user is using our own paid subscription, but in the future if the application will be used, a paid subscription will indeed be necessary.